MicrosoftDocs/azure-stack-docs/azure-stack/user/aks-how-to-use-cli.md

 Consistency check between Azure and Azure Stack Hub

 1. Select a combination of commands from the ones tested above, from the "Command Reference" section below, or from your own day-to-day scripts.
 2. Apply them to Azure, and later to Azure Stack Hub.
-Please note any discrepancies not expected and provide [feedback](https://aka.ms/aks-ash-feedback).
+Note any discrepancies not expected and provide [feedback](https://aka.ms/aks-ash-feedback).